Abuhaneeph/BondFi-smartcontracts/README.md

 # BondFi Smart Contract Suite

-BondFi is a decentralized finance (DeFi) platform that merges traditional African community savings practices (Ajo/Esusu/ROSCAs) with modern blockchain technology.
+**BondFi** is a decentralized finance (DeFi) platform that merges traditional community savings practices (Ajo/Esusu/ROSCAs) with modern blockchain technology.
 Built on Mantle Sepolia, it enables users to join automated rotating savings circles, access installment-based commerce at partner merchants, and manage finances across multiple stablecoins.
-Powered by Chainlink price feeds and on-chain credit scoring, BondFi also integrates AI-driven financial insights and recommendations, making it a truly borderless ROSCA ecosystem
+Powered by Chainlink price feeds and on-chain credit scoring, BondFi also integrates AI-driven financial insights and recommendations, creating a truly borderless savings and commerce ecosystem

 ## 🌟 Overview